rvjc/free-photofeed/doc/developer-guide.md

 * Leverage code base to quickly add new features or tweak existing features
 * Implement localisation/language tweaks not available via the theme file
 * Discard non-essential features
-* Take control the software update schedule
+* Take control of the software update schedule

 The good news is that this gadget is now open-sourced with a permissive MIT license.
 The latest source code and tools can be downloaded from: